Cellular Construction Workshop

 Expectations for all CCW participants (teachers and students):

-1. Participate in a paid 10-day workshop.
+1. Participate in a 10-day workshop.
 Students will receive a $1000 stipend for completing the program, and teachers will receive a $1350 stipend for completing the CCW.

 2. Build a learning community with all CCW participants.